Skip to Content

 The beautiful Dr. Sun Yat-Sen traditional Chinese gardens in downtown Vancouver

 In Chinatown, you’ll be able to visit a variety of shops and also eat some tasty Chinese food!
-If you aren’t sure where to start, don’t worry, there is a day tour in Chinatown with a chef that promises to show you some of the local’s favorite places!
+If you aren’t sure where to start, don’t worry, there is this day tour in Chinatown with a chef that promises to show you some of the local’s favorite places!
 You’ll try plenty of sweet and savory dishes and enjoy a dim sum lunch.
 Just do your part by coming hungry!

 Not keen on a tour?
 You can’t go wrong with either Bao Bei Chinese Brasserie or Chinatown BBQ.
 Try the dumplings at Bao Bei, and at Chinatown BBQ, go for the Peking Duck – you won’t be disappointed!